From Silos to Systems: Process-Oriented Hazard Analysis for AI Systems: Affordances of System Theoretic Perspective for algorithmic harm from AI systems

 \subsection{Affordance 4: Monitor and address emergent hazards over time}

 \ac{STPA} framework enables an analyst to monitor and account for changes in individuals, teams, technical artifacts, and institutional mechanisms over time.
+By emergent hazards over time, we mean hazards that were absent or not analyzable at initial design but arise as the model, its use, or its organizational context changes---for example, as a reinforcement learning agent adapts its policy during operation or as a generative model is retrained or updated after deployment.
 As C2 illustrates, this includes the changes that stem from the adaptivity of \ac{AI} systems such as \ac{RL}.
 These adaptations can be reflected in various components of a control diagram, such as control actions, feedback loops, and elements of a controller (e.g., decision-making protocol, process/mental model of the world).
 For instance, the change in the output of an \ac{AI} model could be captured in a control action as constraints/information a clinician or an artist receives.
 Furthermore, changes in an \ac{AI} model's latent representation could be captured in the process model of the controller or controlled process (depending on whether a model is acting as a controller or is a controlled process).
-Changes in how individuals, teams, and organizations perceive and operate such as changes in how an \ac{AI} model is evaluated could be captured as part of the feedback loop between the model and the developer team.
+Changes in how individuals, teams, and organizations perceive and operate, such as changes in how an \ac{AI} model is evaluated, could be captured as part of the feedback loop between the model and the developer team.
 Such concrete means of accounting for changes in the system allow analysts to monitor the dynamics systematically and iteratively, prompting them to examine emergent hazards as \ac{AI} systems change in how they are integrated or interact with their sociotechnical context.
 This is a critical affordance given the rapid pace of \ac{AI} development and increased interest in adaptive and agentic \ac{AI} systems \cite{Shavit_undated-tf, Weidinger2023-pe}.